BMW-InnovationLab/BMW-Semantic-Segmentation-Training-GUI/README.md

 - If you wish to deploy the **CPU with MKL** support solution you may notice **longer build time and larger docker image size** but with **faster training time**
 - If you wish to deploy the **GPU with MKL** support solution you will **only benefit from MKL** accelerated training time  **when choosing CPU architecture in the general setting page in the training GUI** and you will also notice **longer build time and larger docker image** but with **faster training time**
-- If you're note planning on taking advantage of the **Intel MKL**  support please use the standard **GPU** and **CPU** build and run.
+- If you're not planning on taking advantage of the **Intel MKL**  support please use the standard **GPU** and **CPU** build and run.

-You can also refer to [ training support matrix ](##Training-Support-Matrix) for more information.
+You can also refer to [ training support matrix ](#training-support-matrix) for more information.

 - ##### GPU build

-  If you wish want to deploy the training work-flow in **GPU** mode, please write the following command from the repository's root directory
+  If you wish to deploy the training work-flow in **GPU** mode, please write the following command from the repository's root directory

   ```sh
   docker-compose -f build/build_gpu.yml build